Specify Sample Time

 Double-click the Rate Transition block.
 The parameters dialog box opens.

-Leave the drop-down menu choice of the Output port sample
+Leave the drop-down menu choice of the Output port sample time options as

--1 in the Output port sample
+-1in the Output port sample time field with

 For more information about the sample time options in the Rate Transition parameters dialog box, see the Rate Transition reference page.